fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 The executable file `fiskaltrust.exe` and the corresponding DLLs can be distributed via copy-paste and then configured and installed with the help of a command-line parameter.
 It can be downloaded (incl. configuration) from the Portal’s configuration-\>cashbox page, or found on nuget.org and configured manually.

-#### ASP.<span></span>net 5/Core Web App

-An ASP.<span></span>NET application provides the functionality of a queue via the REST service.
-This service is provided in Austria and Germany.
-For details, please refer to the country specific appendices.
+#### IPOS Interface

+The cash register communicates with the queue via the IPOS interface.
+The IPOS interface is identical for all supported countries (cross national) and can be accessed via REST, gRPC, WCF, TCP stream and serial stream.
+There are three interface methods offered: *echo* (check availability), *sign* (sign receipt data, send special receipts) and *journal* (export data).
+More detailed information you can find in the [communication chapter](../communication/communication.md).

 #### Queue